- This event has passed.

 August 9 @ 4:00 pm - 5:30 pm

 On August 9, 1945, three days after the atomic incineration of Hiroshima, the U.S. dropped its second nuclear bomb, code-named “Fat Man”, on Nagasaki, Japan, killing an estimated 40,000 people, and thousands more from the delayed effects of radiation poisoning.
 Often called the “forgotten nuclear city”, Nagasaki, at the time, was the largest Christian population throughout all of Asia.
 Ground zero for the second bombing was the St. Mary’s Urakami Cathedral.

 The time has come to abolish nuclear nuclear weapons.

-On July 7, 2017 –- following a decade of advocacy by International Campaign to Abolish Nuclear Weapons (ICAN) and its partners -– an overwhelming majority of the world’s nations adopted a landmark global agreement to ban all nuclear weapons, known officially as the UN Treaty on the Prohibition of Nuclear Weapons.
+On July 7, 2017 –- following a decade of advocacy by International Campaign to Abolish Nuclear Weapons (ICAN) and its partners -– an overwhelming majority of the world’s nations adopted a landmark global agreement to ban nuclear weapons, known officially as the Treaty on the Prohibition of Nuclear Weapons.
 It will enter into legal force once 50 nations have signed and ratified it.

 Join the first public demonstration in Philadelphia to support the UN Treaty.

 After a solemn remembrance of the bombing of Nagasaki, including with readings, large banners, Hiroshima-Nagasaki pictorials, and bell-tolling, there will be a reading of appropriate sections of this visionary U.N. treaty.

 Join the world’s fight against nuclear weapons! http://www.nuclearban.us/

 “Therefore Choose Life, so that you and your children may live.”